About

 ”RPC Module”

-A controller module that is initialized at route.ts
+A controller module that is initialized in route.ts

 with initSegment

-, will be rendered as an RPC module that has the same list of methods with mapped argument signatures.
-The controller method accepts a request object, while the RPC method accepts input and additional parameters such as headers or custom options, implemented by a custom fetcher function.
+will be rendered as an RPC module with the same list of methods and mapped argument signatures.
+While the controller method accepts a request object, the RPC method accepts input and additional parameters such as headers or custom options, implemented by a custom fetcher function.

 import { UserRPC } from 'vovk-client';